Black vine weevil (Otiorhynchus sulcatus)

 Apply chemical sprays at night, usually between dusk and midnight, on warm, calm evenings when adult weevils are on foliage and feeding.
 Control is usually poor when applied by day or on cold or windy nights.

 - bifenthrin (Brigade WSB and other brands) at 0.05 to 0.2 lb ai/a.
 PHI 0 days.
-Do not apply more than 0.5 lb ai/a per season.
-Closely monitor spider mites the following season.
+Highly toxic to bees.
+Do not apply during bloom.
+Restricted use pesticide.

-- malathion (several brands) at 2 lb ai/a.
+- malathion-Consult label for rates.
 PHI 3 days.
 Apply at night for maximum effectiveness to control adult weevils when present.

 - thiamethoxam (Actara) at 0.062 lb ai/a.
 PHI 3 days.
 Foliar applied.
 Do not apply during bloom or when bees are foraging in the area.
 Note "Bee Advisory Box" and restrictions on the label.
 Actara and Platinum have the same active ingredient; for resistance management, do not follow one with the other.